 I started participating in grad recruitment, and soon after I began doing my fair share to hire for my team as well as helping partner teams fill open roles.
 While at Amazon, I interviewed recent grads, folks with MBAs, experienced candidates as well as current Amazonians looking to switch teams.

 When I left for another FAANG opportunity, I started Amazon Interview Coaching professionally, and to great results.
-With the insights from both in-house interviewing and helping others smash through the Amazon bar, I created an Amazon Interview Bootcamp training.
+With the insights from both in-house interviewing and helping others smash through the Amazon bar, I created an Amazon Interview Bootcamp training and the Amazon Interview Deep-Dives experience.

 This experience made me re-assess my journey into Amazon.
 I realised that the reason why my Amazon interview preparation did not require any help was that my previous 12 years in Fortune 500 businesses did it for me.